Abdullah Al-Jouei

-Abdullah Al-Jouei (عَبْد الله أَحْمَد الْجَوْعِيّ; born 2 March 1995) is a Saudi Arabian professional footballer who plays as a winger for Al-Tai, on loan from Al-Shabab, and the Saudi Arabia national team.
+Abdullah Ahmed Al-Jouei (عَبْد الله أَحْمَد الْجَوْعِيّ; born 2 March 1995) is a Saudi Arabian professional footballer who plays as a winger for Al-Fayha.

 Club career

 Al-Batin

 Al-Jouei started his career with Al-Hilal youth team then moved to Al-Batin in January 2017.
 Al-Jouei signed a six-month contract with the club.
 He made his debut on 27 January 2017 in the league match against Al-Khaleej.
 He ended his first at the league with 10 appearances and 0 goals.
 Al-Jouei renewed his contract for a further year on 23 May 2017.
 In his second season with Al-Batin, Al-Jouei made 25 appearances across all competitions and scored 0 goals.

 Marítimo

 On 17 March 2018, Al-Jouei signed a four-year professional contract with Portuguese side C.S.
 Marítimo.
 He officially joined the club on 26 June 2018 following the expiry of his contract with Al-Batin.
 On 31 October 2018, Al-Jouei was in the matchday squad for the first time in the Taça da Liga match against Feirense.
 He was an unused substitute as Marítimo lost 3–2.
 Al-Jouei was not included in any further matchday squads and made only one appearance for the B team.